Borderline personality disorder: Signs and symptoms

 One of the symptoms of BPD is an intense fear of emotional abandonment.

-The distinguishing characteristics of borderline personality disorder (BPD) include a pervasive pattern of instability in one's interpersonal relationships and in one's self-image, with frequent oscillation between extremes of idealization and devaluation of others, alongside fluctuating moods and difficulty regulating intense emotional reactions.
+The distinguishing characteristics of borderline personality disorder (BPD) include a pervasive pattern of instability in one's interpersonal relationships and in one's self-image, with frequent oscillation between extremes of idealization and devaluation of others and self, alongside fluctuating moods and difficulty regulating intense emotional reactions.
 Dangerous or impulsive behaviors are commonly associated with BPD.

 Additional symptoms may encompass uncertainty about one's identity, values, morals, and beliefs; experiencing paranoid thoughts under stress; episodes of depersonalization; and, in moderate to severe cases, stress-induced breaks with reality or episodes of psychosis.
 It is also common for individuals with BPD to have comorbid conditions such as depressive or bipolar disorders, substance use disorders, eating disorders, post-traumatic stress disorder (PTSD), and attention deficit hyperactivity disorder (ADHD).

 Emotional dysregulation

-Emotional dysregulation is a core feature of BPD and it is characterized by a difficulty in effectively managing emotional states.It may involve high sensitivity to emotional stimuli, heightened emotional intensity, large and rapid mood shifts, tendency for negative emotions, and a slow return to baseline after emotional arousal.
-Emotional dysregulation extends beyond emotions, affecting cognition, relationships, and behaviour.
+Emotional dysregulation is a core feature of BPD and it is characterized by a difficulty in effectively managing emotional states.
+It may involve high sensitivity to emotional stimuli, heightened emotional intensity, large and rapid mood shifts, tendency for negative emotions, high affective empathy but low cognitive empathy, and a slow return to baseline after emotional arousal.
+Emotional dysregulation extends beyond emotions, affecting cognition, relationships, and behavior.

 Deficits in emotion regulation strategies are observed in BPD.
-These include resistance to accepting emotional responses, low flexibility to changing strategies, difficulty in identifying emotions, as well as a deficit in goal-directed behaviour, and in using healthy coping strategies.
-Maladaptive strategies to regulate their emotions include self-harm, rumination, avoidance, and thought suppression.
+These include resistance to accepting emotional responses, low flexibility to changing strategies, difficulty in identifying emotions, as well as a deficit in goal-directed behavior, and in using healthy coping strategies.
+Maladaptive strategies commonly used to regulate their emotions include self-harm, rumination, avoidance, and thought suppression.

 Emotional dysregulation is thought to be caused by an imbalance in the limbic system and the prefrontal cortex, particularly in the amygdala.
-Dialectical behaviour therapy can be employed to help with emotional dysregulation.
+Dialectical behavior therapy can be employed to help with emotional dysregulation.